XpiritBV/ContainerWorkshop-Docs/Lab11-IstioRetry-CircuitBreaker.md

 As you can see, all service calls (eventually) resulted in a response with 'Code 200', which is 'OK'.

-To get a feeling about how many times the 'buggy' API was really called, we can examine the log output of the proxy container by using `kubectl logs` and provide both the Pod name and the proxy container name:
+To get a feeling about how many times the 'buggy' API was really called, we can examine the log output of the proxy container by using `kubectl logs` and provide both the pod name and the proxy container name:
 ```
 kubectl logs buggy-68f5b98cd4-58fwn istio-proxy